adhorrig/spodl/README.md

 A tool which can be ran from the command line to download a Spotify playlist through Youtube, via youtube-dl.

+Note: This is for educational purposes and I am not responsible for those who use the tool.

 ## Installation

 ```